PU-Transformer: Point Cloud Upsampling Transformer: Introduction

 \section{Introduction}

-3D computer vision has been attracting a wide range of interest from academia and industry since it shows great potential in many fast-developing AI-related applications such as robotics, autonomous driving, augmented reality, \etc. As a basic representation of 3D data, point clouds can be easily captured by 3D sensors~\cite{endres20133, jaboyedoff2012use}, incorporating the rich context of real-world surroundings.
+3D computer vision has been attracting a wide range of interest from academia and industry since it shows great potential in many fast-developing AI-related applications such as robotics, autonomous driving, augmented reality, \etc ~As a basic representation of 3D data, point clouds can be easily captured by 3D sensors~\cite{endres20133,jaboyedoff2012use}, incorporating the rich context of real-world surroundings.

-Unlike well-structured 2D images, point cloud data has inherent properties of \emph{irregularity} and \emph{sparsity}, posing enormous challenges for high-level vision tasks such as point cloud classification~\cite{qi2017pointnet, wang2019dynamic, qiu2021geometric}, segmentation~\cite{qi2017pointnet++, qiu2021dense, hu2020randla}, and object detection~\cite{qi2019deep, qi2020imvotenet, qiu2021investigating}.
-For instance, Uy~\etal~\cite{uy2019revisiting} fail to predict the real-world point clouds' labels when they apply a model that was pre-trained using synthetic data; and the segmentation~\cite{hu2020randla, qiu2021semantic} and detection~\cite{Park_2021_ICCV} results on distant/smaller point cloud objects (\eg, bicycles, traffic-signs) are worse than the closer/larger objects (\eg, vehicles, buildings) captured by LiDAR scanners~\cite{behley2019semantickitti, caesar2020nuscenes}.
-If we tackle the data's \emph{irregularity} and \emph{sparsity}, further improvements in point cloud analysis can be obtained.
-To this end, the point cloud upsampling task is worthy of investigation.
+Unlike well-structured 2D images, point cloud data has inherent properties of \emph{irregularity} and \emph{sparsity}, posing enormous challenges for high-level vision tasks such as point cloud classification~\cite{qi2017pointnet,wang2019dynamic,qiu2021geometric}, segmentation~\cite{qi2017pointnet++,qiu2021dense,hu2020randla}, and object detection~\cite{qi2019deep,qi2020imvotenet,qiu2021investigating}.
+For instance, Uy~\etal~\cite{uy2019revisiting} fail to classify the real-world point clouds while they apply a pre-trained model of synthetic data; and recent 3D segmentation and detection networks~\cite{hu2020randla,qiu2021semantic,Park_2021_ICCV} achieve \emph{worse} results on the distant/smaller objects (\eg, bicycles, traffic-signs) than the closer/larger objects (\eg, vehicles, buildings).
+If we mitigate point cloud data's \emph{irregularity} and \emph{sparsity}, further improvements in visual analysis can be obtained (as verified in~\cite{ye2021meta}).
+Thus, point cloud upsampling deserves a deeper investigation.